AdobeDocs/analytics-platform.en/help/connections/audience-analysis/audience-analysis-overview.md

 Audience analysis allows you to ingest audience membership data from Experience Platform Profile datasets into a Customer Journey Analytics connection.
 Audiences become available as new dimensions for use in Analysis Workspace.

-The following diagram and associated table show a high-level representation of how an audience analysis configuration in Customer Journey Analytics makes audience data from Experience Platform available in Analysis Workspace:
+The following diagram and associated table show a high-level representation of how an audience analysis configuration in Customer Journey Analytics makes Experience Platform audience data available in Analysis Workspace:

 ![Audience analysis overview](assets/audience-analysis-overview.png)